npms-io/npms-analyzer/docs/architecture.md

 ##### personalities

 If two modules are similar, one tend to choose the one in which the author is well known in the community.
-Also, there are people that simply prefer to use a module over another because the author is popular.
 While this doesn't directly translate to quality, it's still a strong factor that we should account.

 Relationships between people are also important.
-If user X follows user Y, he might prefer user Y's modules over other people simply because of the bound they have.
+When an user follows another, there's a bound between them.
+We can infer that people prefer modules from the users they follow.

 I will not elaborate on this because this evaluator will NOT be developed nor used in the initial release.